Deep learning of deformation-dependent conductance in thin films: nanobubbles in graphene: Neural Network

 It is also important to understand the choices that have led to our specific type of network.
 The optimization of this neural network required trial-and-error variations of the hyperparameters and architecture.
-Some such variations reinforced standard choices; for example, the optimal progression and geometry of convolutional layers is identical to that found in an image recognition network such as AlexNet, demonstrating that image recognition CNNs, as the most studied and successful CNNs, utilize techniques that are broadly applicable, even beyond image recognition.
+Some such variations reinforced standard choices; for example, the optimal progression and geometry of convolutional layers is identical to that found in an image recognition network such as AlexNet.

 Other common neural network design principles succeeded, too.
 Dropout and batch normalization layers were found to be essential to the success of this network.
 Batch normalization is implemented after convolutional layers, normalizing the output.
 The reason batch normalization works is disputed, but current theories propose that these layers may smooth the landscape of the loss function \cite{santurkar2018does} or reduce undesirable covariate shifting of neural network parameters \cite{ioffe2015batch}.
 Dropout layers, meanwhile, are applied after dense or fully connected layers.
 Dropouts randomly set some proportion of the data points to zero, effectively introducing noise.
 They are effective in preventing overfitting \cite{srivastava2014dropout}, where a network essentially memorizes training data and cannot successfully generalize to unseen data.